KittyGiraudel/site/_posts/2015-05-29-oh-jekyll-here-we-go-again.md

 ---
-title: "Oh Jekyll, here we go again..."
+title: 'Oh Jekyll, here we go again...'
 tags:
   - jekyll
   - mixture
   - blog
 ---

-I [created this site](http://hugogiraudel.com/2012/11/09/redesign-blog/) in November 2012, with a strictly static old school set up.
+I [created this site](https://hugogiraudel.com/2012/11/09/redesign-blog/) in November 2012, with a strictly static old school set up.
 I quickly moved on to a custom PHP workflow only to move to [Jekyll](http://jekyllrb.com) about 3 months later (February 2013).
-I wrote about the experience in [this article](http://hugogiraudel.com/2013/02/21/jekyll/).
+I wrote about the experience in [this article](https://hugogiraudel.com/2013/02/21/jekyll/).

 ![Mixture.io](/assets/images/oh-jekyll-here-we-go-again/mixture.png)